kwabs21/Projects/README.md

 <h2>Excel VBA and SPSS Proficiency</h2>
-One of my significant early coding projects was the development of a "Dewatering Sheet" using Excel VBA for my boss during my National Service.
+One of my significant early coding projects was the development of a "Dewatering Sheet" using Excel VBA for my boss during one of my internships.
 This project marked my entry into mainstream coding and provided me with valuable hands-on experience.
 Additionally, I am proficient in SPSS (Statistical Package for the Social Sciences), which I have utilized for various projects, including assisting MSc students with their research endeavours.
 My